 Prerequisites: Admission to the nursing program.
+Concurrent requirements: NURS 151

-NURS 162 F,W,Sp 5 credits NURSING PRACTICUM II RE
+NURS 162 F.W.Sp 5 credits NURSING PRACTICUM II RE

 Provides additional opportunities to perform nursing care in the roles of provider of care, manager of care and member of the profession.
 Focuses on care of the client in skilled care facilities and additional community settings.
 Prerequisites: NURS 161 and NURS 160 with a grade of "Pass".